seabeya/tech-stack/go/README.md

 > Channel synchronization ensures that communication between goroutines is properly coordinated.
 It guarantees that data sent between goroutines is not lost and that goroutines wait for each other when necessary, maintaining the correct order and timing of operations.
 >
 > - Send Operation: `ch <- value`
->   > When a goroutine sends a value to a channel, it blocks/waits until another goroutine receives that value from the channel.
+>   > When a goroutine sends a value into a channel, it will block (pause execution) until another goroutine is ready to receive that value from the channel.
 > - Receive Operation: `value := <-ch`
->   > When a goroutine receives a value from a channel, it blocks until there is a value available to receive.
+>   > When a goroutine tries to receive a value from a channel, it will block until a value is available to be received.

 <br>